FAQ

 May I take more than the minimum number of college courses?

-Yes, by maintaining a 3.0+ college GPA, students may obtain permission to take additional college classes at their own expense, which will be at a reduced cost.
+Yes, by maintaining a 3.0+ college GPA, students may obtain permission to take additional college classes.

 May I take on-line classes?